 Meetings & Committees

-Meetings are held in the middle school/high school.
-They are also held virtually, and the meeting dates and links can be found on the calendar on the homepage of this website or by clicking here.
+Meetings are held in the Jr/Sr High School.
+Meeting dates can be found on the calendar on the homepage of this website or by clicking here.

 Regular Board of Education Meetings

 Meetings are held once per month to discuss regular business.
 The meeting agenda is posted in advance on this website and can be found by clicking here.

 Any member of the BOE may call for a special meeting.
 A reasonable and good-faith effort will be made by the Superintendent or the BOE president, as the case may be, to give every member of the BOE 24-hours’ notice of the time, place, and purpose of the meeting.
 In an emergency, however, the members may waive the 24-hour notice requirement.

 Budget workshops start in January.
 Multiple meetings are typically scheduled leading up to the annual budget vote.